niqdev/devops/docs/other.md

 ## SDKMAN!

-SDKMAN! is a tool for managing parallel versions of multiple Software Development Kits on most Unix based systems.
+> **SDKMAN!** is a tool for managing parallel versions of multiple Software Development Kits on most Unix based systems

 Documentation